Money is tight enough these days that we don’t need to spend it on products or features that deliver no value to the consumer.

 Credit monitoring services don’t stop thieves from hijacking your accounts or identity.
 They just let you know after it happened.
 What’s the value of that?
 Money Talks News founder Stacy Johnson lists more downsides in “4 Reasons You Should Never Pay for Credit Monitoring.”

 Still, it’s a good idea to watch your credit reports for signs of unauthorized use.
-During the coronavirus pandemic, credit reporting companies have been offering free weekly credit reports.
-These are scheduled to end after April 2022.
+During the COVID-19 pandemic, credit reporting companies have been offering free weekly credit reports.
+These are scheduled to end after 2023.
 You still will have access to one free credit report per year, as the law allows, from each of the three major credit reporting companies — Experian, Equifax and TransUnion.
 Here’s how to get them.

 6. Cable TV

-Even the costliest streaming TV packages are cheaper than the average household cable bill of $217 a month.
+Many of the more expensive streaming TV packages are still cheaper than a cable bill.
 And, anyway, why sign a cable contract when streaming services let you cancel your account on a whim?

-If you’re intimidated by the process of switching from cable to streaming, start by checking out “13 Streaming TV Services That Cost $20 a Month — or Less” and “This Search Engine Helps Cord-Cutters Find Their Favorite Shows.”
+If you’re intimidated by the process of switching from cable to streaming, start by checking out “21 Streaming Services That Are Completely Free.”

 8. Trading commissions